Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a quick rundown of the car insurance concepts touched on above.
+Below you'll find a quick review of the information touched on in this article.

-- Insureds who may need higher levels of liability will pay around $440 annually to increase from a low limit to 250/500 limits
+- Insureds who may need more liability protection will pay approximately $460 every year to go from a minimum limit to 250/500 limits

 Rate Tables and Charts